mestauder/C451-Project/Documentation README.md

 RentaCar Project Documentation:

-System Requirements (Assignment 2) - See the Phase 3 - Report.pdf file.
+System Requirements (Assignment 2) - See the Final RentaCare Report.

-System Design (Assignment 3) - (N/A for the moment)
+System Design - See the Final RentaCare Report.

 Brochure/flyer - See the RentaCar Brochure.pdf file.